moniafavaro/news/README.md

 So we had a wireframe to show how we wanted the website to look like, and the pseudocode with all the functionalities we wanted to add.

-This is the wireframe for homepage:
+This is the wireframe for the homepage:

 ![homepage](https://user-images.githubusercontent.com/60261970/148035736-04082bca-4752-453a-8df4-4c07e236993a.png)